 RAM stands for Random Access Memory.
 It is a volatile memory that stores the data calculated by the CPU.
 This data is required by programs to show the results as per the commands entered by the users.
 RAM is an essential hardware component in computers.
 All the programs use some amount of RAM to function properly.
 If your computer runs low on memory, the opened programs will not work properly or crash unexpectedly.
-In this article, we will discuss what you can do if you see the “Your computer is low on memory” message on your system.
+In this article, we will discuss what you can do if you see the “Your computer is low on memory” or “Out of memory” message on your system.

 Your computer is low on memory in Windows 11/10

 The error message “Your computer is low on memory” or ” Out of memory” is self-explanatory.
 Your computer does not have enough memory to run the programs.
 To resolve this issue, you have to free up memory.
 You can try the following solutions to resolve this issue.